hutt/spectre/README.md

 # PostCSS Features Used

-- Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.
+- [Autoprefixer](https://github.com/postcss/autoprefixer) - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.

 # Blazing fast
+Spectre employs various techniques to optimize loading times.
+These include preloading important resources, combining multiple CSS and JS files into single, compressed files, critical inline CSS, and embedding important icons as SVGs (instead of e.g. icon fonts).

-Critical CSS served inline.
-Execute `yarn critical` to re-generate.
+## Critical Inline CSS

+This theme uses [penthouse](https://github.com/pocketjoso/penthouse) to generate inline CSS for the post, page, tag, and index pages.
+This reduces the time to [First Contentful Paint](https://web.dev/articles/fcp) dramatically.
+The respective inline CSS files are included via Handlebars partials (see [default.hbs](default.hbs#L11) and [partials/components/inline-css.hbs](partials/components/inline-css.hbs)).

+Inline styles can be manually regenerated using `yarn critical`.

-# SVG Icons
+## SVG Icons

-Sprectre uses inline SVG icons, included via Handlebars partials.
-You can find all icons inside `/partials/icons`.
-To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.
+Spectre uses inline SVG icons, which are included via Handlebars partials.
+All icons are located in `/partials/icons`.
+To use an icon, simply include the name of the corresponding file, e.g., to include the SVG icon in `/partials/icons/rss.hbs`, use `{{> "icons/rss"}}`.

-You can add your own SVG icons in the same manner.
+Additional SVG icons can be added in the same manner.

 # Copyright & License

-Copyright (c) 2013-2023 [Ghost Foundation](https://ghost.org); 2023 [Jannis Hutt](https://hutt.io).
+Copyright (c) 2013–2023 [Ghost Foundation](https://ghost.org); 2023–2024 [Jannis Hutt](https://hutt.io).
 This theme is based on [Ghost Foundation](https://ghost.org)'s theme [Source](https://github.com/TryGhost/Source) and released under the [MIT license](LICENSE).